 - 1. Learn all you can about the financial aid process - 2.
 Complete the FAFSA, even if you do not think you qualify for aid - 3.
 Know and adhere to all established and published deadlines - 4.
-Read everything the Financial Aid Office sends you - 5.
-Remember our Priority Filing Date is March 1, and you must complete the Free Application for Federal Student Aid (FAFSA) annually. - 6.
+Read everything the Financial Aid Office sends you via your FAMU email - 5.
+Remember our Priority Filing Date is March 1, and you must complete the Free Application for Federal Student Aid (FAFSA) annually.
+The application is available October 1 of each year. - 6.
 Follow up Return all requested documentation in a timely manner.
-Please submit all of the information requested at one time in one package.
+Please submit all requested information in one package.